dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 __Locator-ID separation__

-To overcome the limitations of purely locator-based architectures, there have been proposed the so called "identifier/locator separation" (or Loc/ID split) schemes, using separate namespaces for identifiers and locators, and a mapping system allowing routers to bind them together.
+To overcome the limitations of purely locator-based architectures, "locator/identifier separation" (or Loc/ID split) schemes have been proposed, that use separate namespaces for so-called End-point Identifiers (EID) and Route Locators (RLOC), bound together through a mapping system.
+This service can be centralized, decentralized or distributed and offers control plane protocols for storage, update or retrieval of the correspondence between EIDs and RLOCs.

 Loc/ID split has been originally proposed by LISP to solve the scalability challenges of Internet routing, and further adapted as a mobility management solution.
-This category includes other approaches reviewed in this document, namely ILA, ILNP, ILSR and one SRv6-based solution, which all share the requirement for a mapping system.
-This service can be centralized/decentralized or distributed where a correspondence of ID and locators is stored and updated upon changes.
+This category includes most of the approaches reviewed in this document, namely ILA, ILNP, ILSR and a SRv6-based solution, which all share the requirement for a mapping system.

 __ID-based__